Tournesol02/PIR_MADMAX_4AESE/README.md

 The PIR is an Initiation to research project done in fourth year at INSA Toulouse.

-Our group was tasked with the further development aswell as exeprimenting with electric bikes and their open source application.
+Our group was tasked with the further development aswell as experimenting with electric bikes and their open source application.
 Today, many e-bikes rely on closed-source systems, making the repair and maintenance of microcontrollers and integrated circuits difficult for users, who often depend on the manufacturer’s engineers for support.

 The MAD is a non-profit organization that aims to design practical e-bikes for everyday use while promoting repairability and user autonomy.
 Their goal is to enable users to maintain and repair their own bikes instead of relying exclusively on professional mechanics.